RaminKav/LostInTime/notes.md

-make objects be defined by a 2x2 grid rather than 1x1 or 2x2 allow 2x1 and 1x2 fix objects in dungeons, add mobs to world gen params? make dungeon spawn with mobs initially, and hostile particles w gradient, or tweak idk dungeon chest has chance to spawn mobs big brain: move the grid down until its at 0,0, not move the player add exit from dungeon,
+make objects be defined by a 2x2 grid rather than 1x1 or 2x2 allow 2x1 and 1x2 fix objects in dungeons, add mobs to world gen params?
+[x] make dungeon spawn with mobs initially, and hostile particles w gradient, or tweak idk dungeon chest has chance to spawn mobs big brain: move the grid down until its at 0,0, not move the player SOUNDS!